Outpatient Eating Disorder Treatment at Opal

 2) Individual nutrition counseling weekly

-3) Weekly cooking classes, meal outings, and food experientials (limited during Covid-19)
+3) Weekly cooking class, meal outings monthly, and food experientials available as clinically indicated

 4) Group nutrition education